Seeed-Studio/wiki-documents/docs/Seeeduino-XIAO-Expansion-Board.md

 **Step 2**.
 Connect the Servo cable to **I2C** port, rotary angle sensor to **D0**.

 **Step 3**.
-Open Arduino IDE, Copy the code and stick on the Ardiono IDE then uploard it.
+Open Arduino IDE, Copy the code and stick on the Ardiono IDE then upload it.

 ```CPP
 #include <Servo.h>